Meet the team: Francesca

 sobremesa - after-dinner chit-chat

-This may be one of the most well-known words on our list, as it refers to an inherent aspect of Spanish culture: the act of taking the time to sit around the table after a meal, talking to the people you’ve shared it with and enjoying each other’s company.
+This may be one of the most well-known untranslatable words in Spanish on our list, as it refers to an inherent aspect of Spanish culture: the act of taking the time to sit around the table after a meal, talking to the people you’ve shared it with and enjoying each other’s company.

 • In context: Mientras los padres hacen sobremesa, los niños juegan en el parque de juegos.